 Road trip around Sicily – attractions to see from Agrigento to Palermo

-Agrigento to Palermo – what can I see at Valley of the Temples?
+Agrigento to Palermo — what to see at Valley of the Temples

 There are 7 temples to see on the site, all in Doric style.
 This is a term used to describe the sophisticated architectural styles of Ancient Greek and Roman architecture.

 Temple of Concordia.
 This is the largest and best-preserved temple, which was built in the 5th century BC.
 It’s named after the Roman goddess of harmony.
 With many of the grand columns still intact, it’s probably the image that you most associate with Greek temples.

 Alongside the Parthenon in Athens, the Temple of Concordia is one of the best-preserved Doric temple in the world.

 Visiting here may also remind you of the Acropolis site in Athens, Greece.
 It was the first thing that came to mind as I explored the temple, especially with the similar temperatures.

 Temple of Heracles.
 The temple was destroyed by an earthquake, and today only consists of 8 columns.
 It’s the oldest ruin on the site.